Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 While not critical, deck size can easily be your kingmaker.

-Pretty much all scooters for adults will be big enough for the feet of most people.
+Pretty much all electric scooters for adults will be big enough for the feet of most people.

 However, bigger decks are usually better.
 Why not have more room for your feet?